 I want to satisfy my lien, how do I find out the amount I owe?

 Once a property goes past the tax sale date, the process of calculating what is due is an involved matter.
 All redemption requests must be faxed in to the Tax Collector's Office at 609-890-3891.
-Please provide the lien number on the request.
+Please provide the lien number on the request and leave your return information for the Tax Office.

 If the property is in foreclosure or a township lien, indicate this in bold letters at the top of the request so that this can be expedited.